On this page

 const body = await request.json()

-// Breakpoint here → inspect body before processing
+// breakpoint here — inspect body before it goes anywhere

 const user = await createUser(body)